Does this test have other names?

 If you take too much lithium, it can cause more side effects.
 If you take too little,

-the drug might not help your condition.
+the medicine might not help your condition.

 Why do I need this test?